WojciechGladysz/NTFS-recovery/README.md

 ```

 Have you recovered files from a corrupted partition?\
-Or have you recovered files from a reformatted partition?\
+Or have you recovered files from a re-formatted partition?\
 Or recovered deleted files successfully?\
 Or just enjoyed inspecting data with debugging options -vv?